kailash-manasarovar/statement/docs/timeline/2023/september.md

 - We are followed along the beach by a group of men who behave extremely strangely.
 - I would remember them again.
 - I saw one of them in town on my way to the conservatory one day, and I saw two of the others in the laundry.
-- One man, bald, 60s, was sitting on a [kitchen chair](#rape-gang-reminders) close to the water.
+- One man, skinny, bald, long-face, 50/60s, was sitting on [kitchen chair](#rape-gang-reminders) close to the water.
-- Another man, younger, 50s, dark, fat, wearing khakis and a white vest was roaming around.
+- Another man, younger, 40/50s, dark, fat, wearing khakis and a white vest was roaming around menacingly.

 ![Weird scene at the beach](../../content/images/weird-scene-at-the-beach.png)